Leonard Reed: Post war and later years

 Leonard was an avid golfer and played many all-white courses in the 1940s.
 After years of passing as white and enduring racial slurs and insults, he decided to do something that currently affects every citizen of the US: he appeared before The Supreme Court of the United States to have the racial designation removed from the driving license.
 He is famous for having been the "white" manager at the Apollo Theatre who told Buddy Holly that the black audience would boo him off stage; they did not, they embraced his music.
 Movies depicting that scene have white actors play his role.

-Leonard emceed and performed in 1944 for the "all-colored" talent-laden musical, Sweet 'N Hot at the Mayan Theatre in Los Angeles.
+Leonard emceed and performed in 1944 for the "all-colored" musical, Sweet 'N Hot at the Mayan Theatre in Los Angeles.
 He eventually replaced Arthur Silver as director.
 Cast headliners included Dorothy Dandridge, Mabel Scott, Olivetti Miller, Freddie Gordon, Bob Parrish, Miller and Lee and other performers.
-The dazzling show went on for 11 weeks and was to go on tour "as Greatest Negro All Star Musical to Hit Coast”.
+The show went on for 11 weeks and was to go on tour "as Greatest Negro All Star Musical to Hit Coast”.
 Leon Hefflin, Sr. and Curtis Mosby financed the musical.

 The 1960s found him working for record companies, producing acts, choreographing dance numbers, and helping to launch the career of singer Dinah Washington.
-He also wrote songs and taught dance in his Hollywood dance studio and in master classes coast to coast.
+He also wrote songs and taught dance in his Hollywood dance studio and in master classes across the country.
 He received a Lifetime Achievement Award from the American Music Awards in 2000, and two years later received an honorary Doctorate of Performing Arts degree from Oklahoma City University.
 At that time, he told The Sunday Oklahoman that his long, active life could be credited to "women, golf and show business ... but not necessarily in that order".

-Leonard spent one segment of his stellar career as manager and onstage comedic partner to Joe Louis, the ex-heavyweight boxing champion.
+Leonard spent one segment of his career as manager and onstage comedic partner to Joe Louis, the ex-heavyweight boxing champion.

 He also wrote a number of songs that were recorded by various artists such as Ella Fitzgerald, Louis Armstrong, Chick Webb, and Lionel Hampton.
 Several of these songs have been recorded by Mora's Modern Rhythmists, including his 1935 tune, "A Viper’s Moan", as well as his 1932 hit, "It’s Over Because We’re Through", with Leonard himself singing the vocals.

 Leonard Reed lived in southern California, and taught tap dancing until his late nineties.
 As a vocal coach, Leonard was blessed to have a student so talented that she was unopposed during the final weeks that she appeared on Star Search; this was Angela Teek, daughter of another Reed prodigy, Spanky Wilson.

 He married Barbara De Costa in 1951.
 At aged 97, Leonard Reed died in his sleep from congestive heart failure, in a West Covina, CA hospital on the night of Monday, April 5, 2004.
-His survivors include his wife Barbara, a daughter, a granddaughter, and two great-grandchildren.
+His remaining family members are his granddaughter Bausheba Delaney-Trenchard, great grandchildren Vincent Morrison, Alaina Trenchard, Melody Trenchard, Hailey James Trenchard, Gabriel Trenchard and Tristen Trenchard.